-- 17. The definitions contained in the Glossary of CDM terms shall apply. - 18.
-For the purpose of this methodology, the following definitions apply: - (a) Biomass4 non-fossilized and biodegradable organic material originating from plants, animals and microorganisms including: - (i) Biomass residue; - (ii) The non-fossilized and biodegradable organic fractions of industrial and municipal wastes; and
+- 18. The definitions contained in the Glossary of CDM terms shall apply. - 19.
+For the purpose of this methodology, the following definitions apply: - (a) Biomass non-fossilized and biodegradable organic material originating from plants, animals and microorganisms including: - (i) Biomass residue; - (ii) The non-fossilized and biodegradable organic fractions of industrial and municipal wastes; and - (iii) The gases and liquids recovered from the decomposition of non-fossilized and biodegradable organic material; - (b) Biomass residues non-fossilized and biodegradable organic material originating from plants, animals and micro-organisms which is a by-product, residue or waste stream from agriculture, forestry and related industries; - (c) Cogeneration plant a power-and-heat plant in which at least one heat engine simultaneously generates both process heat and power;

-4 The definitions of biomass and biomass residue are taken from the Glossary of CDM terms.
+&lt;sup>4-The definitions of biomass and biomass residue are taken from the Glossary of CDM terms.